 Howard County State’s Attorney Rich Gibson is an advocate for fair and just laws.
 As such, he uses his voice and prosecutorial experience to weigh in on important issues affecting all Marylanders.
-Over the next four years, Gibson plans to address members of the Maryland General Assembly to encourage them to change state laws as it relates to restoring trust in the criminal justice system, holding violent offenders accountable and enhancing the services for victims of crime.
-Here are two of the many legislative issues from the 2019 session:
+As President of the Maryland State’s Attorneys’ Association, Gibson plans to address members of the Maryland General Assembly to encourage them to change state laws as it relates to restoring trust in the criminal justice system, holding violent offenders accountable and enhancing the services for victims of crime.
+Here are some of the legislative bills our office has testified on behalf of in 2023:

 Firearm Safety – Storage Requirements & Youth Suicide Prevention, also known as Jaelynn’s Law (SB 0858)

 Altering a certain provision relating to the storage of firearms and ammunition in a location that can be accessed by an unsupervised child; and requiring the Deputy Secretary for Public Health Services to develop a youth suicide prevention and firearm safe storage guide, with recommendations from a stakeholder committee.